 Common side effects include: Decreased appetiteNauseaVomitingFatigueWeight lossSlowed growth rateMild increase in blood pressure and heart rate

-is a drug that is used to promote wakefulness in
+is used to promote wakefulness in people with

 Common side effects include: InsomniaAbdominal painDecreased appetiteCoughFeverRunny noseHeadache